vlasovskikh/convoread/README.rst

 Description
 -----------

-``convoread`` supports streaming live messages to the standard output.
+``convoread`` streams live Convore messages to the standard output or shows desktop notifications (only for Ubuntu and similar systems at this moment).

 Future versions will include posting messages, creating topics, and managing groups.